-The history of wedding photography starts with traditional style approach.
-This is the timeless style that you’ve probably seen time and time again offered by local and international photographers.
+The history of wedding photography starts with a traditional approach.
+This is the timeless style that you’ve probably seen time and time again in wedding albums.
 The hallmark of this style is carefully posed photographs of the key moments.
-Benefits: The traditional photographers usually use a planned “shot list”, which means you’ll get all the important images.
-Drawbacks: The photographer virtually becomes a “wedding official,” directing the wedding party and guests according to a pre-planned list.
-This approach is very time consuming, and as a result, the bride and groom end up spending less time with their guests.
-The wedding album look is attractive, yet predictable.
-We recommend to those couples who value posed photographs of their family and friends but prefer to see emotions and some action to rent photo booth.
-This allows guests to be themselves behind the curtain and results in hundreds of posed yet real photographs.
+Benefits: The traditional local or destination wedding photographers usually use a planned “shot list”, which means you’ll get all the important images.
+Drawbacks: The photographer virtually becomes a “wedding official,” directing the wedding party and guests according to a pre-planned list (all wedding pictures will be choreographed).
+This approach is very time-consuming, and as a result, the bride and groom end up spending less time with their guests.
+We use this style when taking posed family and group pictures but no natural light candid shots.
+This style used often on the Grand Staircase for posed portraits during SF City Hall weddings to capture family and bridal party members.